LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 import { Route } from 'react-router-dom';
 ```

-Then, to avoid having to continually update the `user` state using React Developer Tools, let's initialize `user` to an empty object instead of `null`:
+Then, to avoid having to continually update the `user` state using React Developer Tools, let's temporarily initialize `user` to an empty object instead of `null`:

 ```jsx
 const [user, setUser] = useState({});